lalawue/rpc_core/README.md

 # About

-m_rpc_framework was a LuaJIT base network bundle aim to easily build simple network apps.
+rpc_framework was a LuaJIT base network bundle aim to easily build simple network apps.
 Like local DNS service provide RESTful JSON API, or a crawler rise requests to fetch gziped HTML pages.

 Support MacOS/Linux/FreeBSD/Windows.